Take a look back in time at some vintage postcards sent by people in the first two decades of the 1900s to wish friends and family a happy new year!

 This fairyland gumdrop Christmas tree is made from gummy candy, toothpicks and a Styrofoam cone.
 At 24 inches high, it makes a magnificent centerpiece for a Christmas buffet table.
 Here’s how to make it!

-Even in the seventies, making groovy cakes wasn’t something just for professionals. see some of what the Wilton cake decorating yearbooks offered!
+Even in the 70s and 80s, making beautiful party cakes wasn’t something just for professionals!
+See some pretty vintage Wilton cake decorating ideas here!

 Trimmed with good-to-eat Oscar Mayer tidbits stuck on with cocktail picks, this Christmas tree with meat ornaments is sure to be the center of attraction at any holiday buffet.